AdobeDocs/journey-optimizer-learn.en/help/challenges/order-confirmation-challenge.md

 *   The subject line should have the test profile's first name: Leora
 *   The order detail section should be populated with the order details you entered while testing
-*   The *Ship to* section should have your test profile's city and postal code:

-    43913 Thierer Terrace,
-    Washington DC 20099

 >[!TAB Check your work]